GerardTho/Deep_image_prior_inpainting/README.md

 - A block to do up sampling (UpSamplerBlock) also composed of two convolutional layer using batch normalization and leaky ReLU.
 Both layers this time conserves the shape of the images since the upsampling is done at the very end, effectively multiplying the shape by 2.
 - A block to do skip connections which is just composed of a convolutional layer also using batch normalization and leaky ReLU

 The EncoderDecoder model makes use of the down sampling blocks in the Encoder part and the up sampling blocks in the Decoder part.
-There is a last layer convolutional layer at the end to resize the generated to get the same shape as the original image.
+There is a last convolutional layer at the end to resize the generated image to get the same shape as the original image.

 The EncoderDecoderSkipConnections model has the same architecture however we do retain the data before each down sampling blocks to also send it in the skip connection blocks.
 These will be connected to the input of the opposite up sampling blocks, which also means we have to take care of the number of input in the up sampling blocks since we are going to concatenate the data alongside the channels.
 Mathematically, if $N$ is the number of blocks, $(D_i)_{i=1}^{N}$, $(U_i)_{i=1}^{N}$, $(S_i)_{i=1}^{N}$ the down sampling blocks, up sampling blocks and skip blocks.
 Then,